Image relevance check

 Add tomato puree, turmeric, chili powder, and salt; simmer 10 minutes until oil separates.

-Move on when this stage matches the instruction: add tomato puree, turmeric, chili powder, and salt; simmer 10 minutes until oil separates.
+Move on after this instruction is complete: add tomato puree, turmeric, chili powder, and salt; simmer 10 minutes until oil separates.

 Finish phase